Hamilton Fish: 1870: Colombian inter-oceanic canal treaty

 President Grant and Secretary Fish were interested in establishing an inter-oceanic canal through Panama.
-Secretary Fish organized a treaty signing on January 26, 1870, in Bogota between the United States and Colombia that established a Panama route for the inter-oceanic canal.
+Secretary Fish organized a treaty signing on January 26, 1870, in Bogotá between the United States and Colombia that established a Panama route for the inter-oceanic canal.
 The Colombian Senate, however, amended the treaty so much that the strategic value of the inter-oceanic canal construction became ineffective.
 As a result, the United States Senate refused to ratify the treaty.